A-M-D-R-3-W/SmartSnip/README.md

 To customize SmartSnip:

 - Click the **Settings** button to adjust appearance modes, themes, OpenAI API key, TTS voice, and TTS model.
 - Changes will be saved automatically, though theme changes will require a restart to take effect.
+Also, saving your OpenAI API Key requires pressing the "Save" button on the right.
 - Note: changes can also be made by adjusting **config.env** manually, though this is not recommended as all settings can be accessed from within the application (with the exception of the window icon).

 ### Resetting the Application